legacysurvey/legacysurvey/pages/dr4/description.rst

 The filter curves are available for `BASS g-band`_, `BASS r-band`_, `MzLS z-band`_ and `MzLS z-band with corrections`_ for the telescope, corrector, camera and atmosphere (at airmass=1.0).
-The derivation of the BASS filter responses is described on the `BASS website`_.
+The derivation of the BASS filter responses is described in Section 2.2 of the `BASS project overview paper`_.

 DR4 also contains WISE fluxes force-photometered at the position of Legacy Survey sources.
 The WISE Level 1 images and the unWISE image stacks are on a Vega system.